Shea-Fyffe/transforming-personality-scales/vignettes/fine-tuning-transformers-for-text-classification.md

-Fine-Tuning Transformers for Classification
+# Fine-tuning Transformer Models for Text Classification
 ================

-# Fine-tuning Transformer Models for Text Classification

 This colab is written in **Python** to illistrate the process of *fine-tuning* (see [Lui et al.,